tonyrsutton/neato-connected/README.md

 ## Step 2

-We need to install certain plugins and addons to the home assistant installation to use all the features of this project.
+We need to install certain add-ons to the home assistant installation to use all the features of this project.

-### Home assistant plugins
+### Home assistant add-ons
 Donwload the "Esphome" plugin from Setting --> Add-ons --> Add-on Store --> install the "ESPHome Device Builder"

 ### HACS